FlaxEngine/FlaxDocs/manual/get-started/scenes/transforming-actors.md

 ![Actor Transform](media/edit-actor-local-transform.jpg)

-You can also use sliders near the transform properties to edit an object quicker.
+You can also use sliders near the transform properties to edit an object more quickly.

 ![Actor Transform](media/local-transform-usage.gif)

-## Transform gizmo
+## Transform gizmos

 The most common way to transform objects is by using transform/rotate/scale gizmos.
-Using those widgets is one of the most essential parts of level design because it allows you to place the objects using your mouse.
+Using these widgets is convenient as it allows you to manipulate the objects in the editor window with your mouse.

 To change the transform gizmo widget mode use keys **1**, **2** and **3** or the toolbar buttons:

 ![Toolbar Buttons](media/transform-gizmo-mode.jpg)